S3-working-group/s3-practical-guide/docs/manage-the-whole-system.md

 ---

-<div class="card summary"><div class="card-body">Ensure that the effectiveness and integrity of the whole organization is monitored and maintained, so that the organization is able to ongoingly and adequately fulfill its purpose.
+<div class="card summary"><div class="card-body">Ensure that the effectiveness and integrity of the whole organization is monitored and maintained, so that the organization is able to sustainably and adequately fulfill its purpose.
 </div></div>